 Ingredients

-for the vegetables (see notes)
+for the vegetables (see notes for substitutions)

 - 1 head cauliflower, chopped into bite-sized florets